yegor256/jekyll-chatgpt-translate/README.md

 the plugin will not do any translation and won't generate translated pages.
 You can get your key [here](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key).

+Inside the original page you can use `{{ page.translated-XX-url }}` in order to render the URL of the translated page, where `XX` is the ISO-839-1 code of the target language..
+Inside the translated page you can use `{{ page.translated-original-url }}` in order to get the URL of the page that was translated.

 ## Options

 Full list of options available to specify in `_config.yml`: